Charged Lifshitz black holes from general covariance breaking

-When leaving the probe regime to consider the metric backreactions, difficulties arise regarding the compatibility of Einstein's equations.
-The explicit coordinate dependence on the action denotes the presence of nondynamical degrees of freedom in the system, which breaks coordinate invariance and generates a nonconserved energy-momentum tensor.
+A detailed study on spontaneous and explicit diffeomorphism breaking in gravitational models is presented in \cite{bluhm2015explicit}.
+In particular, when considering metric backreactions in the presence of fixed background fields, difficulties arise regarding the compatibility of Einstein's equations.
+The explicit coordinate dependence on the action denotes the presence of nondynamical degrees of freedom in the system, which breaks diffeomorphism invariance and generates a nonconserved energy-momentum tensor.
 It brings forth a problem in the field equations as the Einstein tensor is always conserved due to the contracted Bianchi identity.
-One can overcome this problem by setting the divergence of the energy-momentum tensor to zero by hand, which allows solving the Einstein´s equations to find the appropriate background geometry, but introduces a constraint which eliminates degrees of freedom from the field solutions.
+One can overcome this problem by setting the divergence of the energy-momentum tensor to zero by hand, which must hold on shell and allows solving the Einstein´s equations to find the appropriate background geometry, but introduces a constraint which eliminates degrees of freedom from the field solutions.
 This idea was explored in \cite{moreira2022scalar} for an Einstein-Maxwell-scalar system equipped with a nondynamical dielectric function and a scalar potential explicitly dependent on the background coordinates.
 In this case, the electric charge associated with the Maxwell field is eliminated from the metric solution due to the constraint imposed on the energy-momentum tensor to ensure its compatibility with Einstein's equations, generating a neutral Lifshitz black hole.